expln/metamath-lamp/docs/guide.md

 Search depth: How deep the search is to go.
-A single statement is depth 1, a statement that requires 1 other statement to be also proved is depth 2, and so on.
+A single statement is depth 1, a statement that requires 1 other statement to be also proved is depth 2, and so on
 The default search depth value is 4.
 Larger numbers enable more automation but generally take exponentially more time.